How to Stop Cabbage White Butterflies from Damaging Your Garden Crops

 If you’ve ever grown cabbages, kale, or other leafy greens in your garden and noticed leaves riddled with holes, there’s a good chance cabbage white butterflies are to blame.

 While they may look harmless fluttering around in summer, these pests can do serious damage to brassica crops.
 Understanding their life cycle and how to break it is the key to stopping them.
-One of the simplest and most effective defences?
+One of the simplest and most reliable defences?
 Soft butterfly netting.

 Meet the Cabbage White Butterfly

 The cabbage white butterfly (Pieris rapae and Pieris brassicae) is one of the most common garden pests in the UK.
 There are actually two types often seen in gardens: Small white (Pieris rapae) and Large white (Pieris brassicae).
-Both species are particularly drawn to brassicas the plant family that includes cabbage, kale, broccoli, cauliflower, and sprouts.
+Both species are particularly drawn to brassicas — the plant family that includes cabbage, kale, broccoli, cauliflower, and sprouts.

 Life Cycle of the Cabbage White Butterfly